 Work Exchange Programs

 Woofing, Helpx, Workaway are work exchange programs which allow you to stay for free in exchange for helping your host with a project.
 In exchange for free housing and sometimes even food, you work for a few hours a day to work on a farm, in a house or project of the hosts choice.
 It is good to agree on everything before arrival and be honest about your experience and interests.
 These options also can allow you to work in hostels or with travellers, which may come with other freebies like tours, day trips and free entry to attractions.

 If you own a campervan or truck, there are many places to park without having to pay.
 To find the best places for yourself try the app Park4night or other similar apps which share local information for tourists who are driving.

 Compare Before You Book If You Want The Best Price

 Online comparison sites are often used by vacationers to find the best prices for accommodation.
 While many people may use accommodation booking sites to book their accommodation, many people still do not compare booking sites.
 If you are looking for the best price, you should compare the price offered for your hotel on a few sites.
-Websites like trivago will search the entire web and provide you with the cheap price offered across website online.
+Websites like trivago will search the entire web and provide you with the cheap price offered across websites online.

 This is because the same hotel can offer different prices for the same room even on the same dates.
 To get the best price, it's worth doing a bit of extra research to find out if you are paying the best price offered for that room.
 Additionally, sometimes it can be cheaper to book directly with the hotel/hostel.
 And if you are able to book in advance, you may receive an early booking discount which could make the price really affordable.